daichou03/AnchoredDensestSubgraph/README.md

 2 3
 2 4
 3 4
-% An extra extruding triangle:
+# + An extra extruding triangle:
 3 5
 4 5

-This is the "lobster" toy graph.
-This line and the line above are also comments.
+This line is also a comment.
 ```

 Alternatively, there is a `readRaw()` that does the same as `readIN()` but assumes the file does not have a header line for # vertices and # edges.